-We have considering buying a condo for our daughter since the mortgage payments are less than the rental fee?
+We have considering buying a condo for our daughter since the mortgage payments are less than the monthly rent?
 How would that affect things?

-How much will my daughter’s possessions be insured for?
+How much will my daughter’s possessions in the condo be insured for?

-10% of the amount of the Coverage C Personal property limit on your homeowners policy.
+If you decided not to buy an HO-6 policy (which we do not recommend), your daughter’s possessions are insured up to 10% of the amount of the Coverage C Personal Property limit on your homeowners policy.
 For example, if your policy provides $150,000 contents insurance, your daughter will have $15,000 coverage.

 What else do I need to know?